A keen eye on the future

 “We secured the financing of the multi-year investment plan by concluding a syndicated loan agreement.”

 Christoph Bonmann, Managing Director Finances and Human Resources, Uelzena

-The Uelzena Group is a dairy that faces one key challenge, namely the heavily fluctuating prices for its main products milk powder, butter and cheese on national and international markets.
-The Group’s answer to this challenge is a strategy of diversification and differentiation.
+The Uelzena Group is a dairy that faces one key challenge, namely the heavily fluctuating prices for its main products of milk powder, butter and cheese on national and international markets.
+The Group is replying to this challenge with a strategy of diversification and differentiation.
 The primary objective is to compensate for fluctuations in milk prices and to provide farmers with a competitive milk payout.
-Both were achieved in 2017.

-A lot depends on the business success of the Uelzena Group: milk payout for the members, wages for the staff, procurement costs, investments and taxes.
-It is therefore the company’s responsibility to maintain and expand the corporate performance in the long run and to continuously invest into its future viability.
+A lot depends on the business success of the Uelzena Group; the milk payout for the members as well as the employee wages, capital expenditure and taxes.
+It is therefore the company’s responsibility to maintain and expand corporate performance in the long run and to continuously invest into its future viability.

-The main focus in the action field company is economic performance.
-Systematic planning and work is the foundation for the business success of the Uelzena Group.
+The main focus in the action field ‘company’ is economic performance.
+Systematic planning and hard work are the foundations for the business success of the Uelzena Group.
 In its efforts, the Group is supported by various management systems and processes such as strategic multi-year planning, risk management, compliance and management by targets.

-The corporate management defines long-term goals, plans implementation measures and monitors their effectiveness.
-Norms and standards are constantly further developed and require adaptation in corporate management, for example the change from ISO 9001:2008 to ISO 9001:2015 that will take effect in 2018.
+Corporate management defines long-term goals, plans implementation measures and monitors their effectiveness.
+Norms and standards are constantly further developed and require adaptation in corporate management, for example, the change from ISO 9001:2008 to ISO 9001:2015 that took effect in 2018.